-Loving, true-believer, parents trapped in a financial-noir of tax-profiteers, political deception and corporate retaliation.
-A Michael Moore-type exposé by twice Emmy-nominate, “brilliant artist*”, Wayne Coe.
+Loving parents trapped in a financial-noir of tax-profiteers, political deception and corporate retaliation.
+A Michael Moore style exposé by Emmy winning artist, Wayne Coe.

-“Gives voice to the voiceless”, A 100 student poll articulates their rage and anxiety against this dangerous school closing.
-“A train track (carrying various deadly fuels and chemicals) circles the three schools with a single two-lane road that provides access to school for the parents and students every morning and afternoon.
+“Gives voice to the voiceless”, Film Threat, 8/10.
+Twice compared to THE IRISHMAN, “A train track (carrying various deadly fuels and chemicals) circles the three schools with a single two-lane road that provides access to school for the parents and students every morning and afternoon.
 A potentially deadly nightmarish situation, but that’s not the problem.
-“The problem?
+The problem?
 Money and power with virtually no checks or balances.
 Complicated and Pervasive corruption at the top”.

 Have American schools gone the way of Congress, the Executive branch and courts, where money runs the elections, and representatives can’t even pretend to represent the public?
 Parents won’t back down.
 Dive into the downy billion-dollar undeclared profits from schools no longer schooling and employees no longer employed.

 Empty schools are the landscape of despair.
-THEY LIVE BY NIGHT and THE THIRD MAN, bleak, emotionally vacant, social wastelands, Chatham’s exposed, tawdry HS library/school board room is dehumanizing by intent; it’s an environment where cats devour mice and no one can hear your scream.
-Like Wells’s THE TRIAL, the Board of Education is a mockery of justice, deception of democracy.
-Their implacable silence breaks in PR bursts.
-If questioned the facade quickly falls and they deny, heckle, insult, defame and threaten the public.
+THEY LIVE BY NIGHT, bleak, emotionally vacant, social wastelands.
+The board’s exposed, tawdry library/board room is dehumanizing by intent; it’s an environment where cats devour mice and no one can hear your scream.
+Like Wells’s THE TRIAL, the Board of Education is a mockery of justice, deception not democracy.
+If questioned the facade shatters; they deny, heckle, insult, defame and threaten the public.
 Animation helps light the masters of mankind, light the apparatus of oppression.